Ildemaro Vargas Player Props: Nationals vs. Athletics

-Ildemaro Vargas -- with an on-base percentage of .220 in his past 10 games, 64 points lower than his season-long percentage -- will be in action for the Washington Nationals against the Oakland Athletics, with Paul Blackburn on the mound, on August 11 at 7:05 PM ET.
+The Washington Nationals, including Ildemaro Vargas (hitting .225 in his past 10 games, with three doubles, two home runs, a walk and 10 RBI), battle starter Luis Medina and the Oakland Athletics at Nationals Park, Saturday at 7:05 PM ET.

-In his most recent appearance, he racked up two extra-base hits (2-for-4 with two doubles and two RBI) against the Phillies.
+In his previous game, he racked up four RBI (going 2-for-4 with a home run) against the Athletics.

 Ildemaro Vargas Game Info & Props vs. the Athletics